danielplan/wastend/docs/user-journeys.md

 # User Journeys

 This section will give a deeper look into some activities that users can perform using wastend.
+It will briefly show how the system handles user stories.
+Backend logics are represented as Sequence Diagrams, frontend routines are state diagrams.

+## User management

-## Onboarding
+### Onboarding

 ```mermaid
 stateDiagram-v2
     state "On the landing page" as landing_page